isomerpages/moe-ast-olive/_icare/Appointments.md

 **<u>Our Location</u>**

-Academy of Singapore of Teachers
+Academy of Singapore of Teachers <br>
 2 Malan Road, Singapore 109433